Name:Corey Allen Pavin

 Original/Home Club:Oxnard, California

 Played as the Allianz Championship (Feb 10-12).
-First-time Champions Tour winner Pavin (USA) beat Peter Senior (Aus) with a par at the first playoff hole.
+52-year-old Corey Pavin (USA) beat Peter Senior (Aus) with a par at the first playoff hole, to record his first and only Champions Tour win.
 [Old course, Broken Sound Club, Boca Raton, FL].

 Played as the US Bank Championship in Milwaukee (July 27-30).
-Second-placed Jerry Kelly (USA) finished 2 shots behind Pavin (USA), who recorded his first PGA Tour win in 10 years.
+Second-placed Jerry Kelly (USA) finished 2 shots behind Corey Pavin (USA), who recorded the last of his 15 PGA Tour wins.
 In Pavin's opening round 61, he shot a front-nine 8-under-par 26, the lowest nine-hole score in PGA Tour history.
 [Brown Deer Park GC, Brown Deer, nr Milwaukee, Wisc.].

 Played as the Million Dollar Golf Challenge (Dec 7-10; unofficial event; limited field of 12 top tour professionals).
 Second-placed Nick Price (Zim) finished 5 shots behind Pavin (USA).
 [Gary Player CC, Sun City Resort, North West Prov, South Africa].